delphicventurescode/Discussion_with_MichaelWitzel/README.md

 Also, he needs 2 be careful what he puts on mailing lists (especially, the Yahoo Group Indo-Eurasian-Research-List or something to the effect.
 It is his and Steve Farmer's baby.
 But Steve Farmer has no idea what he is doing - at least. he's inadvertently getting Michael in trouble.) /4/4/

 By taking various posts that Michael himself makes 2 his List, and interpreting it in a particular way, the Opposing lawyers are constantly putting Witzel, et cetera, on the backfoot. /1/2/
 I am coming 2 believe that posting things 2 a List like that is a bad idea - in the first place.
-Better 2 email the Opposition directl and ask them to stop attacking him.
-That seems like a very reasonable thing 2 do. /2/2/
+Better 2 email the Opposition directly and tell them what u r trying 2 say from 2 time.
+Michael Witzel could even ask them to stop attacking him - kind of blend it in with his other comments.
+That seems like a very reasonable thing 2 do.
+Why is 1 or 2 emails sent during a year unreasonable?
+Sounds plike fair use of electronic communication 2 me. /2/2/

 Remember - lawyers will be lawyers. /1/3/
-They will, ofc, interpret emails and messages however -they- want. /2/3/ They will put a "spin" on it.
+They will, ofc, interpret emails and messages however -they- want.
+The more of it u put on the Internet on the topic at hand (Hindus, Hinduism, Hindu Studies, et cetera), the more material they have 2 make Opposition look bad. /2/3/
+They will put a "spin" on it.
 They will interpret it however suits them best.
+They will do this all day long.
 C'est la vie. /3/3/

- I don't know who is giving Michael Witzel advice. /1/2/ Whoever it is -- that person has probably already screwed up - by letting his client getting into so much trouble. /2/2/
+ I don't know who is giving Michael Witzel advice. /1/2/ Whoever it is -- that person has probably already screwed up or at least not done as good a jon as they could - by letting his client getting into so much trouble.
+Maybe Michael could even go back and add interpretations for his posts from time to time. ("Look, Judge.
+I even have an "Annotated Michael Witzel on Indo-Eurasian List" website.
+What more can you expect me to do?
+Ask Opposition to stop.") /2/2/

+Only reason I am telling all this 2 Witzel is because this is so wrong. /1/2/ Shouldn't be happening to a professor. /2/2/